andrewt3000/MachineLearning/README.md

 3. Reinforcement learning - Maximize a reward.
 An agent interacts with an environment and learns to take action by maximizing a cumulative reward.
 4. [Transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) - storing knowledge gained while solving one problem and applying it to a different but related problem.
 5. [Semi-Supervised learning](https://en.wikipedia.org/wiki/Weak_supervision) - Use a mix mostly unlabeled, with a small labeled subset data.
 6. [Self-supervised learnng](https://en.wikipedia.org/wiki/Self-supervised_learning) - A form of unsupervised learning where the model is trained on a task using the data itself to generate supervisory signals, rather than relying on externally-provided labels.
-(Example: Predict the next word (LLM pretraining)) (MAE, DINO, iBOT)
+(Example: Predict the next word (LLM pretraining) or predicting part of a masked image [MAE](https://arxiv.org/abs/2111.06377), [DINO](https://arxiv.org/abs/2104.14294), [iBOT](https://arxiv.org/abs/2111.07832))